PhD in English

 - Applicants for the English Studies concentration should submit a sample of no more than 20 pages appropriate to their proposed area of study.

 - Applicants for the Program for Writers should submit a sample of no more than 20 pages of material in genre of interest (at least five poems, one or more stories, a chapter from a novel, comparable work, etc.).
-Applicants for the Program for Writers may submit an optional critical writing sample of no more than 20 pages.
+Applicants for the Program for Writers are strongly encouraged to submit an optional critical writing sample of no more than 20 pages.

 - Deadlines Application deadlines for this program are listed on the Graduate College website.

-Additional information on the application process can be found on the Department of English website under "Admissions".
+Additional information on the application process can be found on the Department of English website.

 In addition to the Graduate College minimum requirements, applicants must meet the following program requirements: